One Tree Hill season 5: One Tree Hill: Fast Forward

 On November 6, 2007, The CW posted the first One Tree Hill online diary, a series of six segments to be released before the start of the new season.
 One Tree Hill Fast Forward allows fans of the show to catch a glimpse of the lives of the six main characters at the beginning of the fifth season.
 The first Fast Forward diary features Sophia Bush's character, Brooke Davis.
 The second diary, posted on November 13, featured Chad Michael Murray's character, Lucas Scott.
 The third diary, posted on November 20, featured Hilarie Burton's character, Peyton Sawyer.
 The fourth diary, posted on November 27, featured Lee Norris's character, Mouth McFadden.

-The fifth diary, posted on December 4 featured the Scott family, consisting of Bethany Joy Galeotti's character, Haley James Scott and James Lafferty's character, Nathan Scott.
+The fifth diary, posted on December 4 featured the Scott-James family, consisting of Bethany Joy Galeotti's character, Haley James Scott and James Lafferty's character, Nathan Scott.
 The sixth and last diary, posted on December 11, featured all the new faces of the show, commented by Mark Schwahn, Joe Davola, the six main teens and the above listed new faces (minus Jamie).

 Reception

-The season opening to 3.36 million viewers and a 1.5 adults 18-49 rating.
-Episode two aired back-to-back with the season premiere and achieved season highs in viewers (3.57 m) and adults 18-49 (1.6).
-The season finale matched season highs in adults 18-49 with a 1.6 rating.

-The season averaged 3.33 million viewers and a 1.2 Adults 18-49 rating in its original Tuesday 9/8C.
-After its move to Mondays at 9/8c, it averaged 2.78 million viewers and a 1.0 rating.
+The overall season averaged 2.89 million viewers and ranked #122 with 1.3 rating.